Mario-GonzalezFlores/School_District_Analysis/README.md

 # School_District_Analysis

- # El encabezado más largo
+## Overview

-## Overview of the school district analysis: Explain the purpose of this analysis.
+The main purpose of this analysis is to offer a view on the performance of the schools in the district, considering their type, assigned budget, size as well as individualy.

 ### How is the district summary affected?
 ### How is the school summary affected?
 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?